mgwall17/podcast-site/episodes-markdown/published/the-thing-2.md

 ## Additional Notes

-This episode features insights about The Thing (1982) directed by John Carpenter.
+This episode features insights about The Thing Part 2 (1982) directed by John Carpenter.

 ### Episode Details
 - **Scare Level**: 5/5